SageJasinski/reading-notes/Css-style.md

 }
 ```

-Make sure to open and close your style with curly brackets as well as closing each ruel in a semi colin.
+Make sure to open and close your style with curly brackets as well as closing each rule in a semi colin.

 ## How to Link Your Style to Your Page

 There are a few ways to accomplish this.
-My prefered method is to have an external style sheet to keep it separate from the html file.
+My preferred method is to have an external style sheet to keep it separate from the html file.
 To do this simply add a link to the sheet in the head section of the html file.

 ```html
 <head>